You shouldn't buy Microsoft Surface products in India: Here's why | Pocketnow

 Now, I’m left with a broken kickstand on my Surface Pro with nobody to go to.

 In my experience, the Microsoft Surface Pro isn’t a reliable machine.
 If you are spending above Rs 85,000 ($1,150+) on a product, you naturally expect it to last for at least three years, and not give up on you in the middle of a workday!
 It’s sad when this happens.
-But it’s worse when it occurs to a product from a company your trusted, and worst if it was your dream machine.
+But it’s worse when it occurs to a product from a company you trusted, and worst if it was your dream machine.

 I don’t, (no, I can’t) recommend you buying a Microsoft Surface product in India because if something happens, you are left stranded.
 There’s no one to help, and you’ll end up deserted.
+It’s not the products that are bad (they are excellent) but it’s the Microsoft after-sales service that is pathetic.
 So do yourself a favor, and don’t buy Microsoft Surface products in India.

+Disclaimer: This is my experience, and it’s not extending to the line-up.
+Mine broke, doesn’t mean yours will too but I’m putting it out there.